ggrimboy/fully-fledged/README.md

 - can give pigeons decorational pigeon harnesses/pants using carpet, just like llamas!
 - roost/nest block for pigeons to chill when they arent making deliveries
 - nicknaming a rock dove "meep" or "martha" will change its texture to my own bird from real life and the extinct passenger pigeon respectively
+- terrible pigeon nests when bred. we all know them
+- can put hats/helmets on pigeons

 THE PIGEONS:
 - rock doves/everyday domestic pigeons.